zkFHE/circomlib-fhe/README.md

-# zkp-fhe
+# Zero-Knowledge Proofs for Fully Homomorphic Encryption

-Extensive benchmarks of various zero-knowledge proof systems for Fully Homomorphic Encryption
+A collection of extensive benchmarks of zero-knowledge proof systems applied to fully homomorphic encryption.

+## Structure
+`circuits`: [circom] circuits for common FHE operations